-Launched in March 2017, Rare Books Edinburgh is a new initiative to celebrate book history and rare and collectable books.
+Launched in March 2017, Rare Books Edinburgh is now an established event celebrating book history and rare and collectable books.

 From the first printing in Scotland in 1508, through the world-changing books of the Scottish Enlightenment, to high spots of modern collectable books that owe their existence to Edinburgh coffee shops, along with the studies and collections at major institutions from the University of Edinburgh to the National Library of Scotland, the city of Edinburgh has one of the richest histories and greatest resources for books and book history in the Anglophone world.